[This news release has been updated to include a link to the most recent version of the guide, which was posted here on Feb. 10, 2021]

-A Judicial Council working group of 23 volunteer judges and court executives released a 75-page resource guide to help the state’s trial courts with their pandemic continuity of operations, while providing a safe environment for court users, staff, and justice partners.
+A Judicial Council working group of 23 volunteer judges and court executives released a resource guide to help the state’s trial courts with their pandemic continuity of operations, while providing a safe environment for court users, staff, and justice partners.

 Developed by the Pandemic Continuity of Operations Working Group, the guide addresses more than 200 questions and topics identified by the working group and contains a range of resources to address challenges related to facilities, personnel, jury management, case management and processing, and communications.

 The guide includes information on items such as: